 Since I know little about travel insurance, I decided to do a little research.
-First of all, I was surprised to find out that there are a handful of companies selling travel insurance besides the popular ones like NTUC Income, Chartis and Tenet.
+First of all, I was surprised to find out many local banks selling travel insurance in addition to the established insurance companies such as AIG, Aviva, AXA, Chubb Travel Pro, MSIG, NTUC Income and Sompo.

 What To Consider When Buying Travel Insurance